obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Use Filename as Default Date.md

 ### Additional date format
 > [!released]
-> Introduced in tasks X.Y.Z.
+> Introduced in tasks 7.6.0.

 By default, only the date formats `YYYY-MM-DD` and `YYYYMMDD` will be matched.